denpadokei/CameraPlus/README.md

 Please pay attention to the version you use.

 # Requirements
-Camera Plus is an external plug-in.
+CameraPlus is an external plugin.
 BSIPA is required to load it on the game side.
-Please install BSIPA using Mod Assistant or obtain it from the following page.
+Please install BSIPA using ModAssistant or obtain it from the following page.
 Please note that it may not be supported when updating the game version.
 [BSIPA Link](https://bsmg.github.io/BeatSaber-IPA-Reloaded/)